leejoonli/code-every-day/log.md

 ## Thoughts

 Did a basic for loop and added a conditional based off the index.
 One Python-esque solution is very interesting (return [[first_value, second_value][i % 2] for i in range(n)]).
 There was another one that I did understand and now I remember that you can use a ternary loop in the returned list.

+# Day 125 (6/17/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to return the middle index of a string, if the string had an even length, return the two middle indices.

+## Thoughts

+Didn't realize when you divide a len() in Python, it returns as a decimal.
+Need to learn more about the [:] Python syntax.